 This course provides a thorough grounding specific to the professions of optometry and ophthalmic dispensing.
 It prepares students for study at undergraduate level.

-Integrating theory, research and practice throughout, the Initial Year Optometry supports progression to the University of Hertfordshire’s MOptom, subject to fulfilling certain requirements.
+Integrating theory, research and practice throughout, the Initial Year Optometry supports progression to the University of Hertfordshire’s Master of Optometry (MOptom) subject to fulfilling certain requirements.

 Practice placements provide valuable exposure to clinical practice, facilitating the integration of scientific knowledge, evidence and practice, and enabling you to put theory into practice.